DeeZee-glitch/HappyNewYear2026/README.md

-# 🎉 Birthday Celebration Website
+# 🎉 New Year 2026 Celebration Website

-A fun and interactive birthday celebration website with cursor-following animations, confetti effects, birthday cards, and a **shareable birthday wishes board** powered by Supabase!
+A fun and interactive New Year celebration website with cursor-following animations, confetti effects, New Year cards, and a **shareable New Year wishes board** powered by Supabase!

 ## 📋 Project Description

-This is a beautiful, interactive birthday celebration website that includes:
+This is a beautiful, interactive New Year celebration website that includes:

-- **Animated Birthday Greeting**: A welcoming "Happy Birthday!" message with bounce animations
+- **Animated New Year Greeting**: A welcoming "Happy New Year 2026!" message with bounce animations
-- **Cursor-Following Cake**: A birthday cake emoji that follows your mouse cursor
+- **Cursor-Following Emoji**: A New Year emoji that follows your mouse cursor
-- **Interactive Birthday Cards**: Flip cards with beautiful birthday messages
+- **Interactive New Year Cards**: Flip cards with beautiful New Year messages
 - **Confetti Effects**: Click anywhere on the page to trigger colorful confetti!
-- **Personal Birthday Wishes Board**: Write and submit birthday wishes that are stored in your browser's localStorage
+- **Personal New Year Wishes Board**: Write and submit New Year wishes that are stored in your browser's localStorage
 - **Shareable Wish Boards**: Click "Share Board" to create a shared room where everyone can see all wishes together!
 - **Real-time Updates**: When using a shared board, see new wishes appear instantly as others submit them
 - **Privacy-Focused**: Personal mode keeps your wishes private, or share a link to see everyone's wishes together